-Eunice Joshua Clarke is President and CEO of Clarke Executive Services Group LLC.
-With over 25 years of professional experience as a business owner, executive and administrator, Ms. Clarke founded Clarke (formerly The Executive Advantage Virtual) in 2013.
+Eunice Joshua Clarke is the Founder and CEO of Clarke Executive Services Group LLC.
+With over 25 years of professional experience as a business owner, executive and consultant, Ms. Clarke founded Clarke in 2013.

-Having worked in several administrative and management positions herself, including training executives and team members, Ms. Clarke intimately understands the need for operations and team efficiency: “I thought I could service an industry that is in need of well-trained, experienced and solution-driven professionals.
-Business owners – especially established and in-transition companies growing fast don’t have much time to make sure the daily operations are functionally optimally.
+Having worked several administrative and management positions herself, Ms. Clarke intimately understands the need for operations and team efficiency: “I thought I could service an industry that needs well-trained, experienced and solution-driven professionals.
+Business owners – especially established and in-transition companies growing fast don’t have a lot of time to ensure that daily operations are functioning optimally.
 So here we are, ready to help make that happen for them.”

 Currently, Ms. Clarke is pursuing an M.B.A. from the University of Illinois – Champaign Urbana.
 She received her Master of Education degree from the University of Southern California and her Bachelor of Arts degree from Loyola Marymount University.

-Ms. Clarke is currently a member of the National Association of Women Business Owners (NAWBO), the National Small Business Association (NSBA) and the Santa Monica Chamber of Commerce.
-Additionally, Ms. Clarke was Director of Marketing for the International Virtual Assistants Association, Public Relations Director for USC’s Women in Management, Mentor to high school students through the USC I AM Mentoring Program at USC, and has been on several committees and advisory boards for education and administration.
+Ms. Clarke is a member of Goldman Sachs’s 10,000 Women, the National Association of Women Business Owners (NAWBO), and the National Small Business Association (NSBA).
+Additionally, Ms. Clarke was Director of Marketing for the International Virtual Assistants Association, Public Relations Director for USC’s Women in Management, a mentor to high school students through the USC I AM Mentoring Program at USC and has been on several committees and advisory boards for education and administration.